Brady gets wins record, Patriots hold off Jets 24-17

 The Patriots (4-2) were playing their first game in 10 days after beating Tampa Bay 19-14 on Oct.
 5, and appeared a bit rusty early as they fell behind 14-0 in the second quarter against the surprising Jets (3-3).

-New York had a chance to tie the game after getting the ball back with 1:53 remaining, but the Patriots' 32nd-ranked overall defense held on — forcing Josh McCown to throw incomplete on a desperation heave on fourth-and-16 from the Patriots 49, and ending the Jets' three-game winning streak.
+New York had a chance to tie the game after getting the ball back with 1:53 remaining, but the Patriots' 32nd-ranked overall defense held on — forcing Josh McCown to throw incomplete on a desperation heave on fourth-and-17 from the 50, and ending the Jets' three-game winning streak.

-Brady, who already had the NFL mark for total victories, was visibly frustrated early, but got going in this one just before halftime as the Patriots tied it at 14 with 9 seconds left in the second quarter on a 2-yard TD catch by Rob Gronkowski .
+Brady, who broke a tie with Peyton Manning and Brett Favre for the record, got going just before halftime as the Patriots tied it at 14 with 9 seconds left in the second quarter.

-Brady then marched the Patriots down the field on their opening drive of the second half, going eight plays and 75 yards to give New England its first lead at 21-14 with a 33-yard pass to Gronkowski .
+Brady then marched the Patriots down the field on their opening drive of the second half, going eight plays and 75 yards to give New England its first lead at 21-14 with a 33-yard pass to Rob Gronkowski.

 Brady finished 20 of 38 for 257 yards with two touchdowns to Gronkowski and an interception.
 Dion Lewis also had a 1-yard TD run.

-But officials reviewed the score and said the video replay showed that Seferian-Jenkins slightly lost control of the ball when Malcolm Butler nudged it loose as the tight end was crossing the plane of the goal line.
-Seferian-Jenkins didn't regain control until after he had stepped out of bounds, resulting in a touchback — despite the ball never hitting the ground.
+But officials reviewed the score and said the video replay showed that Seferian-Jenkins slightly lost control of the ball as he went out of bounds on the side of the end zone, resulting in a touchback — despite the ball never hitting the ground.
 That gave the Patriots back the ball, with the Jets' sideline irate.

 But after the Patriots went three-and-out, the Jets were able to cut it to a one-score game on Chandler Catanzaro's 28-yard field goal with 3:40 left.
 But their last-minute comeback attempt fell short.

-It marked the first time New England trailed by 14 or more in the first half since Week 4 of the 2014 season at Kansas City.
+It marked the first time New England trailed by 14 or more points in the first half since Week 4 of the 2014 season at Kansas City.
+According to the Jets, the last time they led the Patriots in the second quarter by 14 or more at home was the last regular-season game of the 1998 season, when New York was up 17-0.

-Gostkowski was wide right on a 47-yard attempt in the second quarter — his first miss after making 12 straight. ...
-McCown finished 31 of 47 for 354 yards with two touchdowns and two interceptions. ...
+McCown finished 31 of 47 for 354 yards with two touchdowns and two interceptions.
 Seferian-Jenkins had a career-high eight catches for 46 yards.